CloudwithMazi/CSPM-Tool/README.md

 # Cloud Security Posture Management (CSPM) Tool

-So last night, one of my mentees approached me with a question: *"How can I build a project that not only teaches me cloud security but also gives me real hands-on experience with assessing cloud environments?"* They were eager to understand how to evaluate cloud resources against industry standards and secure them against misconfigurations.
-After discussing various ideas, I decided on creating a Cloud Security Posture Management (CSPM) tool.
-This project would teach them the fundamentals of AWS configuration, risk assessment, and how to build an API and dashboard for real-time security monitoring.
+So last night, one of my mentees approached me with a question: *"How can I build a project that not only teaches me cloud security but also gives me real hands-on experience with assessing cloud environments?"*

+## Who is this for?
+- **Anyone interested in cloud security and hands-on experience.**
+- **Security Professionals:** This tool can be used to practice and refine your skills in cloud security assessment.
+- **Students and Beginners:** This project is a great way to learn about cloud security and gain practical experience.

 ## Project Overview